CTHRU/Hitrava/README.md

 ##### macOS Users
 macOS users can install the `p7zip` package through Homebrew
-- If [Homebrew](https://brew.sh/) is not on your system, install [Homebrew](https://brew.sh/) by following the instructions from the [Homebrew](https://brew.sh/).
+- If [Homebrew](https://brew.sh/) is not on your system, install [Homebrew](https://brew.sh/) by following the instructions from the [Homebrew](https://brew.sh/) web page.
 - If the `p7zip` package is not on your system, install it using the command below in a `Terminal` window.
   > brew install p7zip